rowanoulton/m3u-export/README.md

 ![](http://i.imgur.com/5eSeHpU.jpg)

 The playlist is tied to your filesystem.
-This sucks, and manually extracting the mp3s and editing the m3u can be painful.
+This sucks, manually extracting the mp3s and editing the m3u can be painful.

 This module provides a commandline tool to quickly copy the music files into your local directory and remove the references to your local filesystem from the .m3u file as well.